liferay/liferay-docs/discover/commerce/articles/05-shipping-methods/02-variable-rate-shipping.markdown

 # Variable Rate Shipping [](id=variable-rate-shipping)

-Variable rate shipping uses a formula to calculate shipping costs on the basis of three factors: the order's total weight, its subtotal (cost before shipping and taxes), and any fixed price you choose to impose.
-To what degree each factor is weighted---if at all---is up to you.
+Variable rate shipping calculates shipping costs using three factors: the order's weight, its subtotal (cost before shipping and taxes), and any fixed price you impose.
+You choose the priority of each factor.

 You can create multiple different shipping options with variable rates.
 For example, you might create a "Standard Ground" option with a relatively low cost